nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 ...uh‽‽‽

-Well, if you are accostumed to MSVC or to C99 code, or you just thought that knowing C++ code was enough to write C code...here we are.
+Well, if you are accostumed to MSVC (in C++ mode) or to C99 code, or you just thought that knowing C++ code was enough to write C code...here we are.

 In C90 you could not declare variable in the loop declaration.
 And that is not all, you are only allowed to declare variables at the very beginning of a block.
 Every declaration must happen before any statement.